kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/self-directed-learning-sdl.md

-📺 Watch this video from David (a Kibo mentor and Software Engineer at Verkada) where he talks about self-driven learning and curiosity as key skills that he looks for when hiring software engineers.
+📺 Watch this video from David (a Kibo mentor and Software Engineering Manager at Verkada) where he talks about self-driven learning and curiosity as key skills that he looks for when hiring software engineers.

 </aside>